NathanWhitmore/R4condevblog/changing_all_values.md

 ```

 Now let's change all zero values to NA. using the same procedure.
-In this example we are says all elements of v2 which equal zero will be turned to NAs:
+In this example all elements of v2 which equal zero will be turned to NA:

 ```r
 v2[v2==0]  <- NA